jvsinghk/ravenous/README.md

 ## Ravenous
 A client-side React application, utilizing the Yelp API to search for local businesses.

-### For Contributors
-- To contribute fork this repo to create a remote github repo for your profile

 ### Clone Ravenous
-- Clone the repo by using git clone command `https://github.com/jvsinghk/ravenous.git` or `https://github.com/your-user-name/ravenous.git` if you forked
+- Clone the repo by using git clone command

 ### Install Dependencies
 - Install all the dependencies by running `yarn` or `npm install`